csc8005-team-2/cluk-wms/README.md

 with the rest of the Web API.
 ## Used libraries
 Apart from Jersey, project makes use of MySQL/J Connector, javax.json package and Apache Common Lang 3.
+Required dependencies are in `lib` directory.
+Depending on the IDE, you might need to add it to the build/execution path manually.

 ## Requirements
 Backend runs on Oracle JDK or OpenJDK 12.
 Root permissions